Paris

 To reach the North Tower you have to climb 422 steps of a narrow spiral staircase: from up there you have an unparalleled view of the city and can see the gargoyles up close.

-The cathedral spire, which is less visible, was designed by the architect Viollet-le-Due, who oversaw the restoration work after heavy damage following the Revolution: a cockerel was added to its top in 1936, which holds a fragment of the Holy Crown of Thorns and two relics of St Genovefa and St Dionysius.
+The cathedral spire, which is less visible, was designed by the architect Viollet-le-Due, who supervised the restoration work after heavy damage following the Revolution: a cockerel was added to its top in 1936, which holds a fragment of the holy crown of thorns and two relics of Saint Geneviève and Saint Dionysius.

 How to get to Notre-Dame Cathedral